jst-build/jst/examples/cpp-tutorial/README.md

 }
 ```

-> Note: for more details, please see section [Alternative Mirrors](../../doc/concepts/alternative-mirrors.md).
+> Note: for more details, please see section [Additional mirrors in just local](../../doc/concepts/alternative-mirrors.md#additional-mirrors-in-the-just-local-specification).

 To configure redirections for repositories fetched by shelling out to `git`,
 provide a Git config, e.g., `~/.gitconfig` with content analogous to: